 This usually happens when the team feels they have no say over what is going on and are simply executing tasks that management gives them.
 Working in this way may be fine at first, but over time it wears down on the team, starts creating doubt and resistance to execute certain tasks.
 Which is no good in any environment and especially in a timeboxed project.

 Lack of employee engagement – clear processes and goals will allow for more motivated team.

-Soo how do you get the team on board?
-Well first you will have to be straightforward and honest with them.
+So how do you get the team onboard?
+Well, first you will have to be straightforward and honest with them.
 It is important for each team member to understand what the company is trying to achieve and how their actions help achieve that.
 In fact, some Agile practitioners even recommend switching the daily standup conversation from ‘This is what I did’ to ‘Since we are trying to do this, I did that to help us get there’.

 Making your end goals part of the process and visualizing the path to reach them will make your team proud of what they are doing and more motivated to excel at what they do.